Core Rules

 Bringing a character back from death is big magic or a miracle, and ultimately the choice of the method is the responsibility of the rest of the party.
 While true resurrection is impossible, some options include:

 • Reanimation: Miracle-level interference.
 Invite an otherworldly entity to inhabit the body.
+Not the really same character.

 • Undeath: Big magic.
 Return as an undead creature, with all the baggage that entails.